mamba-org/vscode-micromamba/README.md

 ## How to get it?

-Simply open [Micromamba - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=corker.vscode-micromamba) and click "Install".
+Simply open [Micromamba - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=corker.vscode-micromamba) and click _Install_.
-Alternatively open Visual Studio Code, go to the extension view and search for "Micromamba".
+Alternatively, open Visual Studio Code, go to the extension view and search for _Micromamba_.

 For detailed releases and migration help, please see [releases](https://github.com/mamba-org/vscode-micromamba/releases).